SasakiYasai/angularjs-sample-app/README.md

-# Angular2 sample app
+# AngularJS sample app

-A sample app for AngularJS 2 using all the best practices I know / learn
+A sample app for AngularJS 1.x and 2.x

 ## Best Practices

 https://github.com/franciov/angular2-sample-app/labels/best%20practice

-## How to run the app
+## How to run the app (angular2)

 Please note that Angular 2 is based on Typescript, so make sure you install tsd: